develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 only.

 Okay, then the other question.
 To spend 0.15 seconds to comb through one million entries, is it good or bad?
-It certainly beats hands down any librarian, at least a librarian without a PC, of course.
+It certainly beats hands down any librarian (at least a librarian without a PC, of course).
 But the truth is that if your code has to spend those 0.15 seconds iterating lists all over again, that innocent tiny glitch will turn into a monster that slowly eats up your master piece and keeps you waking up sweaty in the middle of the night!

-Let's imagine a situation that you have to make multiple searches on the array in hand.
-So let's extend the test method a bit and wrap the array into a Hash object before finding our entry:
+So maybe there is a way to optimize this a code little.
+If there is a list in the memory and you have to access it multiple times, then wrapping the list into a hash object may actually be worth trying:

 {% highlight ruby %}